drum445/objectify/README.md

 # Your class that is to be built from SQL, will raise exception if:
 # A non-nillable field is not in the result set
-# Or a field being returned from mysql is the wrong type
+# Or a field in the result set does not match the attribute's type
 class Note
-  include Objectify
+  include Objectify::Mappable
   property note_id : String
   property content : String
   property likes : Int64